Motasem-mk/project-6-Energy-prediction-ML/README.md

 * text values instead of numeric values;
 * invalid ENERGY STAR scores;
 * invalid building age;
-* invalid number of floors.
+* invalid number of floors;
+* invalid ratio values.

 If invalid data is sent, the API rejects the request with a clear validation error.